cdklabs/cdk-enterprise-iac/README.md

 JSON secret containing `user` and `password` properties to use if your proxy requires credentials `http://user:password@host:port` could contain sensitive data, so using a Secret.

-Note that while the `user` and `password` won't be visible in the cloudformation tempalte they **will** be in plain text inside your `UserData`
+Note that while the `user` and `password` won't be visible in the cloudformation template they **will** be in plain text inside your `UserData`

 ---